chiaracapuano/IndieGOGO/README.md

 ).
 However, in this case it did not make any difference.
 * the dataset used for training uses data from May 2016.
 More recent campaigns have a different webpage structures so this app should be adapted to accommodate for more recent campaigns.

-CONCLUSION: the model is still biased towards predicting 0s, resulting in a lot of false negatives despite the oversampling.
-One solution could be to increase the dataset size.
-Alternatively, it might be that the parts of speech that compose the ads are not a good indicator for the success of the campaign.